 Howson was following the twelve-step recovery plan of Alcoholics Anonymous, when he experienced a religious conversion, a life-changing event he commemorated, later, in a series of works called The Third Step, depicting the moment in the AA program when addicts come to recognize their need for the help of a Higher Power.
 His change of heart brought him decidedly mixed reviews in secular art circles.
 As Howson told the Sunday Times: “It is ironic that people are more comfortable with me discussing the alcoholism and drug abuse that ruined my marriage, made my daughter’s life a living hell, and threatened to destroy my career as an artist than they are hearing about my Christian faith.”
 (Howson’s daughter, Lucy, who suffers from Aspergers Syndrome, is a frequent subject in his art.)

 The artist’s nude studies of Pop-Star Madonna have generated headlines, but the real story in Howson’s works nowadays is the way it openly subverts contemporary art’s iconography of nihilistic violence with a “countercultural” message of redemptive hope.
-In pictures like Outcast, The Imposter and Jesus is Condemned to Death from his lithographic cycle of the Stations of the Cross, the long-suffering image of Christ stands out from galleries of typically Howsonian grotesques, their faces distorted by anger, suspicion, and sullen indifference, like a still point of love in a vortex of hate.
+In pictures like Outcast, The Imposter, The Garden of Gethsemane and Jesus is Condemned to Death from his lithographic cycle of the Stations of the Cross, the long-suffering image of Christ stands out from galleries of typically Howsonian grotesques, their faces distorted by anger, suspicion, and sullen indifference, like a still point of love in a vortex of hate.
 You can almost sense the artist, strugging to come to terms with his own faith in a sceptical and unforgiving age.

 Howson creates Passion imagery on a grand scale, worthy of Rembrandt, in his mixed media drawing, Inferno 5, where he sets the Crucifixion in a hellish urban wasteland.
 He is equally adept at depicting intimate, contemplative moments.
 In The Last Temptation, we see the anguished Christ in the Garden of Gethsemane, stripped down and sweating, as he prays for his cup of torment to pass, while his disciples sleep.
 In Christ in the Desert, Head of Christ and The Insurgent, the close-up features of Howson’s Savior hauntingly express the heavy weight of the world’s sin he must carry to Calvary.
 You have to go back to the works of North European Masters like Matthias Grunewald or Hieronymus Bosch to find sacred imagery with this kind of technical detail and raw emotive power!